markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 Why would we put this towards the bottom of the HTML file, as opposed to CSS where we include the `<link>` element in the `<head>` element above all of our content?
 Out of all the different assets that go into a web page&mdash;images, CSS stylesheets, JavaScript&mdash;JavaScript runs the highest risk of possibly failing on load and more complicated JavaScript code could cause the browser to take a bit longer to read and run.
 Because it is our job to get the page to display as fast as possible, it is the best practice to put the `<script>` element at the bottom of the HTML page right before the closing `</body>` HTML tag.
 It is important to remember that a HTML file loads from top to bottom, meaning that if something at the top fails to load or causes the browser to run a little slow, it could lead to no HTML content showing up at all on the page.
 This would make users very confused and frustrated.

-We can also write JavaScript code in the HTML file by putting it between the opening and closing `<script>` element tags, and it is great for when we may not know if something is going to work and we don't feel like creating multiple files to simply test a small line of code, but ultimately it is best to practice "separation of concerns" and separate the three languages' code into separate files.

 ### Ensuring our JavaScript is loaded